scala/scala3/docs/docs/reference/derivation.md

         true                                    // (14)
     }
 ```
 `eqlElems` takes as arguments the two mirrors of the elements to compare and a compile-time index `n`, indicating the index of the next element to test.
-It is defined in terms of an another compile-time match, this time over the tuple type `Elems` of all element types that remain to be tested.
+It is defined in terms of another compile-time match, this time over the tuple type `Elems` of all element types that remain to be tested.
 If that type is
 non-empty, say of form `elem *: elems1`, the following code is produced:

  1. Access the `n`'th elements of both mirrors and cast them to the current element type `elem`